sidney-eliot/3d-artists-handbook/content/index.md

 description: "This handbook covers all stages of the 3D creation process, as well as the theory side of things.
 Helpful for 2D artists as well."
 enableToc: false
 ---
-## Hi
+## Introduction
-I'm [Sidney](https://github.com/sidney-eliot), a 3D character artist, and this knowledge pool is for me, you, and everyone else.
+Hi👋 I'm [Sidney](https://github.com/sidney-eliot), a 3D character artist, and this knowledge pool is for me, you, and everyone else.

 > [!info]- More about this handbook